 Ball State University

-Ball State University offers a PhD in Environmental Sciences based on a strong foundation of training in the classical sciences of biology, chemistry and geology, and involving lots of hands on training.
-Students must have a professor willing to be their mentor before being accepted to the program.
-The program is at least 90 credits with a variety of disciplines covered.
+Ball State University offers a Ph.D. in Environmental Sciences based on strong training in biology, chemistry, and geology with lots of hands-on experience.
+Students must have a professor willing to be their mentor before being accepted into the program.
+The program requires at least 90 credits covering a variety of disciplines.

 Comparison Table of Degrees